 Top Colleges for Journalism in India

 In India, there are so many institutes.
-Student always wants to get admission into the top university in India.
+Students always want to gain admission into the top universities in India.
 Following are the top ten universities in India are;

 Different Types of Journalism